 We even made this in 1/2 pint jars.
 This was cute but hard to fill the jars.
 We added blueberries in the jars.
 It is doable tho and if you decide to fill jars with a dessert like this, we recommend using the bottom of a spice bottle to pack down the crumb crust.

 It is made in layers but each one is pretty simple.
-The layers are a cream cheese layer, strawberry filling and whipped cream.
+The layers are a cream cheese layer, strawberry filling and whipped cream for decoration.
 We made all of the layers homemade but you can use cool whip if you prefer.
 I would use 1 container cool whip tho you will have more whipped cream on it since I use 2 cups of homemade and cool whip is about 3 cups in 8 ounces.
-You can choose how much to use, it's not an exact science for the whipped cream layer!
+You can choose how much to use, it's not an exact science for the whipped cream on top!

 Making the whipped cream

 I make the whipped cream first and if you are using cool whip, skip down.
-First I put the mixing bowl of my stand mixer and the whisk attachment in the fridge for about a half hour.
-You can do less time by putting it in the freezer, but my freezer has no room for an ant to crawl in let alone a big mixer bowl haha!
+First I put the mixing bowl of my stand mixer and the whisk attachment in the fridge for about a half hour or in the freezer for about 10 minutes.

 There are 3 ingredients in the whipped cream - whipping cream, sugar and vanilla extract.
 You will place all the ingredients in the mixing bowl and set stand mixer to 8 for about 2-3 minutes.
-Keep an eye on it and turn it off when stiff peaks form.
+Keep an eye on it and turn it off when stiff peaks just start to form - stiff peaks are easier for decorating but stop mixer immediately before you make butter.
 Spoon it into a bowl and set in fridge for now.
-Do not rinse the bowl or whisk.

 This layer is easy.
 You will break up the graham crackers and crush them.
 You can use a food processor or I often use a storage bag and my rolling pin to crush them.
 Add in the brown sugar which is optional, we have tried it with and without.